avo-hq/docs/src/1.0/customization.md

 end
 ```

+The context data can also be reached using the `::Avo::App.context` object.

 ## Eject views

 If you want to change one of Avo's built-in views, you can eject it, update it and use it in your admin.